-All Principal Investigators and study site staff involved with this study must comply with the requirements of the Data Protection Act 1998 with regard to the collection, storage, processing and disclosure of personal information and will uphold the Act's core principles.
+All Principal Investigators and study site staff involved with this study must comply with the requirements of the Data Protection Act 1998 regarding the collection, storage, processing and disclosure of personal information and will uphold the Act's core principles.
 Access to collated participant data will be restricted to those clinicians treating the participants.